 About NAMI Greater Orlando

 The National Alliance on Mental Illness Greater Orlando (NAMIGO) is Central Florida’s leading provider of free educational programs, support services and advocacy efforts for people living with mental illness as well as their family, friends, caregivers and mental health services providers.
-Founded in 1986, we serve Orange, Osceola and Seminole counties.
+Founded in 1986, we serve Orange, Osceola and Seminole county.

 As a non-profit organization, we work in the community to make the stigma of mental illness a relic of history.
 We are dedicated to helping improve the quality of life for individuals affected by these diseases.
 We partner with local advocates, mental health providers and business leaders to bring the conversations top-of-mind, and affect change.